Choppiness Index Indicator Trading Strategy

 #3 Counter Trend Strategy

-We can also trade counter trend using the 2-period RSI and CHOP.
+We can also trade counter-trend using the 2-period RSI and CHOP.
 Rules are simple.
-When CHOP indicates a rangebound market, if 2-period RSI reaches one extreme we can take a counter trend trade.
+When CHOP indicates a rangebound market, if the 2-period RSI reaches one extreme we can take a counter-trend trade.
 As the market is rangebound the RSI and the price both will revert to their means.
 Watch the example below.
 Hene CHOP was rangebound as it was quoting above 61.8.
 Now when the 2-period RSI dipped below 5 open up a buy order.
 Exit when the RSI-2 moved above 60 or 70.
-In the same way a counter trend short sell trade can be taken.
+In the same way, a counter-trend short-sell trade can be taken.

 CHOP and RSI-2 Combo